ittechnetworkk/blog/content/posts/Caldera_Alice2.0_Attack_Scenario/calderaalice2.0.md

 image = "/images/calderaalice/cover.png"
 +++

-I will perform an attack scenario using Caldera and will show its effects in Wazuh (SIEM/XDR) and LimaCharlie (EDR).
+Hi everyone, In this article I will perform an attack scenario using Caldera and will show its effects in Wazuh (SIEM/XDR) and LimaCharlie (EDR).

 LimaCharlie can integrate with the Atomic Red Team extension, which I will use in Caldera to perform the attack.
 Therefore, you don't need to install Atomic Red Team separately.